mlieshoff/brawljars/README.md

 -- blog content goes here --

 Note: Please combine the builder methods as it makes sense.
-The demonstrated is showing only all possibilities.
+The demonstrated was is showing only all possibilities.
 For more information please check

 https://developer.brawlstars.com/#/documentation